|To Contact us:|

 Tell me exactly what to do.

 The first thing is to time your seeding and correctly select the type of seed.
-Local seed sources and be found in most communities. the best time to plant is in late August-September.
+Local seed sources and be found in most communities.
+If you have 6 hours of light you can grow grass. the best time to plant is in late August-September.
 There is usually light rain and the nights begin to cool off.
 Late spring is the next best time.
 The objective is to coax about 1/2 the seeds into full germination when you can nurture them

 Knowing this you should lightly lime the area to be planted 60 days before seeding.
 This gives the soil organisms time to process the change in ph.
 The magnesium is essential to healthy, new growth.